Getting ready to sell your home in Harpenden? Read on for the top features to highlight to potential buyers.

 Harpenden has 38 schools with capacities ranging from 150 to 1240.
 There are a number of schools that cater for special educational needs.
 There is a mix of Voluntary Aided School, Community School, Other Independent School, LA Nursery School, EY Setting in the area.

-A Mixed Community School for pupils 11 to 18 years.
+A Mixed Community School for pupils aged 11 to 18 years.
 The school enrols 1163 students.

 Award-winning estate agents with expert valuers,